georrous6/a2a-ann/README.md

 ## Running Tests

-After building in `Debug` mode:
+After building the project in `Debug` mode, you can run the test suite as follows:
 ```bash
 cd tests
 chmod +x run_tests.sh
 ./run_tests.sh
 ```
-This will automatically generate test files using Python 3 and run tests against those datasets to verify correctness.
+This script will automatically generate test datasets using Python 3 and execute the tests to verify the correctness of the implementation.

 ## Running Benchmarks
 Benchmarks were conducted on Ubuntu 22.04 LTS using a 4-core machine and the